jackyjsy/CVPR21Chal-SLR/readme.md

 To train, finetune and test our models, please change the config path to corresponding config files.
 Detailed instruction can be found in [GCN/readme.md](GCN/readme.md)

-## Skeleton Feature (TPose)
+## Skeleton Feature (SSTCN)
+For the skeleton feature, we propose a [SSTCN](https://github.com/Sun1992/SSTCN-for-SLR) to capture spatio-temporal information from those features.

-Follow the instruction in TPose/ to prepare the data, train and test the model.
+Please follow the instruction in [SSTCN/readme.txt](SSTCN/readme.txt) to prepare the data, train and test the model.

 ## RGB Frames
 The RGB frames modality can be trained, finetuned and tested using the following commands in Conv3D/ folder.